The House of Words: Currently

-The Chamber of Polish Printing Memory has been re-opened on 6 May 2008, driven by "Brama Grodzka – Teatr NN" (Grodzka Gate – NN Theatre).
-The center has taken over the building in 2006 and fixed it, historic printing machines were also repaired, and can be presently operated.
-Chamber of Printing besides its permanent exhibitions, presents variety of temporary exhibitions, and leads artistic and educational workshops for youth audience.
+The Chamber of Polish Printing Memory was re-opened on 6 May 2008, driven by "Grodzka Gate – NN Theatre".
+The center took over the building in 2006 and fixed it, historic printing machines were also repaired, and can be presently operated.
+Chamber of Printing besides its permanent exhibitions, presents various temporary exhibitions and leads artistic and educational workshops for youth audiences.